Editorial

 The best Amsterdam rooftops are modest in height but generous in detail.
 You see into other buildings.
 You watch the light reflect off water.
 The experience is less about drama and more about observation.
 A cocktail costs €14-16.

 Rome's rooftop bars are embedded in the historic centre—you're looking out at terracotta roofs, church domes, and the weight of history.
 The experience is less about the cocktails and more about the fact that you're drinking above a city that's been continuously inhabited for 2,700 years.
 It's overwhelming in the best way.
-Hotel de Russie is the classic; arrive at dusk.
+Arrive at dusk, when the domes catch the last light.

 Lisbon is emerging as a serious rooftop city.
 Park Bar and TOPO Martim Moniz both offer views of the Tagus and the city's tilework, and the vibe is friendlier and less formal than Southern European hotel rooftops.
 The bartenders are genuinely skilled.
 A cocktail costs €12-15.